tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 1 (DuFr).md

 DR: 1748-03-22
 DR_end: 1748-03-22
 players: [Kenzo, Wellby, Delwath, Seeker]
+tagline: in which the Dunmar Fellowship confronts chaos
+descTitle: Hyena Rampage
+title: Dunmari Frontier - Session 1
 ---
+# Dunmari Frontier - Session 1

+>[!info] Hyena Rampage: in which the Dunmar Fellowship confronts chaos
+> *In Taelgar: Mar 22, 1748 DR*
+> *On Earth: Friday May 29, 2020*
+> *Karawa and Gomat Oasis*

+The newly formed Dunmar Fellowship rescues Karawa from hyenas and begins investigating a string of attacks, leading them to a concerning discovery at Gomat Oasis.

+## Timeline
+- (DR:: 1748-03-22), morning: [[Kenzo]] arrives in [[Karawa]].
+Giant hyena attack.
+Village elders, including [[Candrosa]] and Elder [[Kisa]], ask [[Delwath]] and companions to help.
+- (DR:: 1748-03-22), afternoon: The party heads into the desert, where they meet [[Alesh]] on the road.
+Turn east to the [[Gomat|Gomat Oasis]], where they find three giant lizards ripping into sheep carcasses.
+## Session Info
+### Summary
+- The Dunmar Fellowship saves the villagers of Karawa from two giant hyenas, with the aid of Beli, a woman with divine magic.
+- The party agrees to investigate a series of mysterious attacks on the village after a discussion with Karawa's leaders.
+- After tracking the beasts into the desert, the Fellowship encounters Alesh, a Dunmari scout.
+- The Fellowship reaches Gomat Oasis, only to find giant lizards feasting on sheep carcasses.
+## Narrative
 [[Seeker]] of Highkeep, [[Wellby]] Goodbarrel, [[Kenzo]], and [[Delwath]] the [[Elves|Elf]] all meet as they rush in to save the villagers of [[Karawa]] from two rampaging giant hyenas.
 They defeat the hyenas (one killed by [[Kenzo]], with staff and bare hands, and the other attacked with magical flames by [[Delwath]], distracted by an illusory baby antelope and tripped into a hole in the ground by [[Seeker]], then stabbed by [[Wellby]]), managing to keep all the villagers alive; one of the villages, a woman with a touch of divine magic named [[Beli]], helps in the battle.
 Afterward, they talk in the tea room below [[Delwath]]'s house, while the server [[Badya]] helps tend the wounded.
 Speaker [[Candrosa]], the leader of the [[Shakun Mystai]], and Elder [[Kisa]], leader of [[Karawa]], arrive and discuss the attacks -- these are the latest and most dangerous in a string of mysterious attacks. [[Kisa]] asks [[Delwath]] to investigate the problem, and he gets everyone else to help.

 Investigating the beasts, they seemed to have fought other battles before arriving in the village.
 Some skillful tracking from [[Delwath]] and [[Wellby]] allowed the party to pick up the trail of the beasts, leading a bit north of due east, into the desert.